lpedder/junos-filter-elements/README.md

 # JunOS Filter Elements
-Junos Filter Elemebts by Protocol
+Junos Filter Elements by Protocol

 These filter elements aim to provide RFC-referenced and compliant filtering.
+Typically used for Routing Engine Filtering.

 They use the principle of least privilege e.g. the filter elements are as specific as possible.